Valentine High School

 Valentine High School is a secondary school located in Valentine, Nebraska, United States.

 It is the sole comprehensive high school in the Valentine Community Schools school district, which includes Valentine, Crookston, and Wood Lake.

 About

-Valentine High School is part of Valentine Community Schools, and takes in students from Valentine Elementary School and Valentine Middle School as well as two rural K-8 schools.
+Valentine High School is part of Valentine Community Schools, which includes students from Valentine Elementary School and Valentine Middle School as well as two rural K-8 schools.

-VHS offers drama and speech clubs, as well as a student council.
-Students may take musical education classes, such as choir and band.

 It was formerly a part of Valentine City Schools, which merged into Valentine Community Schools in 2006.

-Athletics
+Extracurricular activities

 The Badgers are members of the Southwest Conference.
-The school offers competition in cross country, football, boys' and girls' golf, volleyball, boys' basketball, and wrestling.
+They are a part of NSAA District 6.
+The school offers extracurriculars in the form of seasonal sports, activities, and societies.